International Telecommunication Union

 The International Telecommunication Union (ITU) is a specialized agency of the United Nations responsible for many matters related to information and communication technologies.
 It was established on 17 May 1865 as the International Telegraph Union, the first formal and permanent international organization.
 The organization significantly predates the UN, making it the oldest UN agency.
-Doreen Bogdan-Martin is the Secretary-General of ITU, the first woman to serve as its head.
+Doreen Bogdan-Martin is the current secretary-general of the ITU, the first woman to serve as its head.

 The ITU was initially aimed at helping connect telegraphic networks between countries, with its mandate consistently broadening with the advent of new communications technologies; it adopted its current name in 1932 to reflect its expanded responsibilities over radio and the telephone.
-On 15 November 1947, the ITU entered into an agreement with the newly created United Nations to become a specialized agency within the UN system, which formally entered into force on 1 January 1949.
+On 15 November 1947, the ITU entered into an agreement with the newly created United Nations to become a specialized agency within the UN System, which formally entered into force on 1 January 1949.

 The ITU promotes the shared global use of the radio spectrum, facilitates international cooperation in assigning satellite orbits, assists in developing and coordinating worldwide technical standards, and works to improve telecommunication infrastructure in the developing world.
-It is also active in the areas of broadband Internet, optical communications (including optical fiber technologies), wireless technologies, aeronautical and maritime navigation, radio astronomy, satellite-based meteorology, TV broadcasting, amateur radio, and next-generation networks.
+It is also active in the areas of broadband Internet, optical communications (including optical fibre technologies), wireless technologies, aeronautical and maritime navigation, radio astronomy, satellite-based meteorology, TV broadcasting, amateur radio, and next-generation networks.

 Based in Geneva, Switzerland, the ITU's global membership includes 194 countries and around 900 businesses, academic institutions, and international and regional organizations.